mxcoppell/mcp-server-oauth/AUTH.md

 **Necessity and Function:**

-1.  **Injects the `audience` Parameter**: Its primary role is to inject the `audience` parameter (e.g., `https://fancy-api.trading`) into the authorization request.
+1.  **Injects the `audience` Parameter**: Its primary role is to inject the `audience` parameter (configured via `OAUTH_AUDIENCE` environment variable) into the authorization request.
 The `audience` is a crucial piece of information that tells Auth0 which specific API the client is trying to access.
 Standard clients may not send this, so the local endpoint adds it to ensure the flow succeeds and the resulting token is correctly scoped for the API.
 2.  **Enforces Scopes**: The endpoint programmatically ensures that all required scopes (like `openid`, `profile`, and API-specific scopes) are included in the request sent to Auth0.
 This centralizes security policy and guarantees the application receives the necessary permissions.
 3.  **Abstracts the Identity Provider**: It receives the request at a local URL (`http://localhost:6060/authorize`) and then redirects the user's browser to the actual Auth0 tenant URL.
 This hides the specifics of the identity provider from the client, simplifying client configuration.